Flower and Olonga make a stand against the Mugabe regime

 Birth of Michael Kasprowicz, the Aussie seamer who might have played many more Tests but for the success of Glenn McGrath and friends.
 Kasprowicz had success in England in 1997 but was ineffective when recalled in India in 2000-01, and seemed destined to be a nearly man.
 But he grasped his chance when picked to tour Sri Lanka in 2003-04 and cemented his place in the side with good performances in the return series and in India.
 In 2004 he took 47 wickets in 13 Tests at 23.74.
 In 2005 his was the fateful last wicket in the thrilling Edgbaston Ashes Test.
 Kasprowicz retired in 2008, finishing with 113 wickets from 38 Tests.

-Ireland medium-pacer John Mooney, born today, missed out playing in Ireland's famous win over Pakistan in the 2007 World Cup but took four wickets in the bigger victory, over England in the 2011 tournament.
+Ireland medium-pacer John Mooney, born today, missed out on playing in Ireland's famous win over Pakistan in the 2007 World Cup but took four wickets in the bigger victory, over England in the 2011 tournament.
 Then in December 2013, his ten-wicket match haul against Afghanistan gave Ireland their fourth Intercontinental Cup title.
 Two months later he left a tour of West Indies due to a stress-related illness.
+He called it quits in 2015.

 A captain's knock from Graham Yallop, who made 121 out of Australia's total of 198 against England in Sydney today.
 Nobody else passed 16, and Yallop's score accounted for 61.11% of his side's innings.
 It didn't do much for the result, though: England won by nine wickets to seal a 5-1 series victory.
 Yallop had only one more match as captain before giving way to Kim Hughes.